HigherOrderCO/HVM/HOW.md

 example, a clever way to implement a `Data.List` would be to let all algorithms operate on λ-encoded Church Lists under the hoods, converting as needed.
-This has the same "deforestation" effect of Haskell's rewrite pragmas, without any hard-coded compile-time rewrite, and in a more flexible way.
+This has the same "deforestation" effect of Haskell's rewrite pragmas, without any hard-coded compile-time rewriting, and in a more flexible way.
 For example, using `map` in a loop is "deforested" in HVM.
 GHC can't do that, because the number of applications is not known statically.